 Gas vs electric snow blowers

 Our list of snow blowers includes gas and electric models, and the price is a good indication of which is which.
 The gas snow blowers start at nearly $600 and go to over $1,000.
-In contrast, the electric blowers are priced between $100 and $300.
+In contrast, electric blowers are much cheaper.
 Electric snow blowers cost half as much, but you get decidedly less bang for your buck when it comes to design and functionality.
 With that said, if you live in an area that doesn’t get a lot of snowfall, a less powerful electric snow blower may be exactly what you need to keep your walkways free of snow.

 In high snow volume areas, a gas snow blower is practically a necessity.
 Gas blowers are built out of durable steel and they are generally designed to handle huge amounts of snow, even up to 20 to 25 inches deep.
 Additionally, snow blowers with a two-stage system have a special auger that breaks up snow and ice before blowing it out of the shoot, which makes them especially effective in high snowfall areas.
 The power disparity between electric and gas is noticeable with most power yard tools, but it’s especially impactful when it comes to snow blowers.